Mamoun-Naim/Multiclass-Classification-of-wine-quality/README.md

    3 - LogisticRegression<br>
    4 - RandomForestClassifier<br>
    5 - artificial neural network (ANN)<br>
 In addition to these models, the classes were balanced and the principal component analyzed.
-Then, the Hyperparameters of the best model, RandomForestClassifier, were finetuned using GridSearchCV in order to get good predictive accuracy, and the resulting model was saved for quality predtion of other file.
+Then, the Hyperparameters of the best model, RandomForestClassifier, were finetuned using GridSearchCV in order to get good predictive accuracy, and the resulting model "opt_model.p" was saved under pickle format for quality predtion of other file.

 ## Code:
 the Python code is given in this repository under the form of Jupyter Notebooks and full script.